OV3RLORDS-MODS/Node-Manager/README.md

 ⚙️ Mod Installation and Management:

-Install Mod: Install new mods directly from ZIP files.
+- Install Mod: Install new mods directly from ZIP files.
-Edit, Move, and Rename Mods: Right-click on mods to bring up a context menu with options to edit, move, or rename them.
+- Edit, Move, and Rename Mods: Right-click on mods to bring up a context menu with options to edit, move, or rename them.
 Favorite Mods: Mark mods as favorites, which are highlighted for easy access.

 📊 Real-Time Log Monitoring:

 Live Server Logs: Monitor server logs in real-time, search for specific entries, and export logs for analysis.

+🎨 Customization Options:

+- Change Colors: Customize the interface by changing text and background colors for better readability or personal preference.

+🌐 Webhook Integration:

+- Discord Webhook: Send a list of your mods to a Discord channel via webhook for easy sharing.

+📦 Import and Export:

+- Import Mods: Import mods from platforms like Google Drive, Dropbox, or GitHub.
+- Export Mods: Export all mods as a ZIP file, with the option to upload to Google Drive or GitHub.